-1. Reasonable Time Frame is defined as twenty (20) minutes from the arrival of the patient at triage, to the placement of the patient either in a wheelchair or on a hospital stretcher.
+1. Reasonable Time Frame is defined as twenty (20) minutes from the arrival of the patient at the emergency department to the placement of the patient either in a chair, wheelchair or on a hospital stretcher.

-2. Delayed Medic Unit Responsibilities
+2. Delayed Ambulance Responsibilities

-If the patient has not been placed in a wheelchair or on a hospital gurney within the twenty (20) minute time frame, and it does not appear that such placement will happen within the next ten (10) minutes, EMS Personnel shall:
+If the patient has not been placed and transferred within the reasonable time frame, and it does not appear that such placement will happen within the next ten (10) minutes, EMS clinicians should: